frodare/FlightHud/README.md

 __Flight HUD__ is a client side Fabric Minecraft Mod that adds a flight style HUD like one you would see in a flight simulator.

+This is an unofficial branch of Forge FlightHUD.

 ![HUD Screenshot](images/hud2020-07-07.png?raw=true "HUD Screenshot")

 ## Features